mattermost/docs/source/playbooks/playbook-permissions.rst

 Roles and Permissions
 =====================

-There are different ways to access and interact with playbooks and this is controlled in the System Console in the form of permissions.
-Permissions can be granted in a variety of ways, to allow for different combinations of access and visibility, and to different roles.
+There are different ways to access and interact with playbooks, and access is controlled in the System Console in the form of permissions.
+Permissions can be granted in a variety of ways, to allow for different combinations of access, visibility, and roles.
 Two permission schemes are provided in Mattermost:

 * **System Scheme:** Applies permissions universally across all teams and channels.
 * **Team Override Schemes:** Allow admins to customize permissions for each team (available in Mattermost Enterprise and Professional).